liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the size of the country, the size of the people make it a great economy
 1. a blank sheet of paper
 1. vocalize/verbalize
-1. step down
+1. step down; 下台
 1. the most important recent trend has been exposing that computation to the programmer
 1. position GPU as a compelling alternative to traditional microprocessors
 1. they are trying to force you out
-1. I can't agree with what he stands for
+1. I can't agree with what he stands for; 我不同意价值观
 1. because things have been very terrible since Biden got into office
 1. because things have been very terrible since Biden got in office
 1. But I think most of us are not that lucky to have that level of self-confident